farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

 #### Image decoding

-We will use `TurboJPEG` as the image decoder (it is much faster than the built-in kivy decoder), so we add that as an import at the top of our `main.py`.
+We will use `TurboJPEG` as the image decoder (it is much faster than kivy's default image decoder), so we add that as an import in our `main.py` file.

 In order to import this, we must add the library `PyTurboJPEG` to the [`setup.cfg`](https://github.com/farm-ng/camera-streamer/blob/main/setup.cfg) file so the dependency installs.